Shore Line Shuttle is fast track to mountain biking fun

 Shore Line Shuttle puts mountain bikers on the fast track to fun by making it easy on visitors to Northwest Arkansas to jump on a mountain bike trail for a thrilling ride through the Ozark Mountain hardwoods.

-The mountain bike shuttle picks bikers up at Slaughter Pen and transports them to Coler Mountain Bike Preserve, then picks them back up and returns them to Slaughter Pen.
-It assists people in riding both mountain bike systems in one day without the hassle of loading bikes, transporting them and parking; and, parking is definitely crowded on these popular trails.
+Additionally, the mountain bike shuttle picks bikers up at Slaughter Pen and transports them to Coler Mountain Bike Preserve, then picks them back up and returns them to Slaughter Pen.
+It assists people in riding both of these Bentonville mountain bike systems in one day without the hassle of loading bikes, transporting them and parking; and, parking is definitely crowded on these popular trails.

 “It takes all of the complicated parts of those experiences out of the equation,” says James Mattox, owner of Shore Line Shuttle.
 “It’s particularly important for someone that’s not from here.”